 Optimise Your Ads, Sites, & Social Media for Mobile

 89% of dining research is done by mobile.
 Need I say more about the importance of optimising for mobile devices?

 When it comes to social media and ads, know the medium you’re operating in.
 For example, match the format on Instagram: portraits do better than landscapes on mobile phones.

 Aside from content, the same goes for restaurant advertisements.
 Check how well your websites and delivery sections on apps perform on mobile as well.
 This means as little typing as possible.
 Rely more on easily understandable, clickable options, auto-filling addresses, simple customer account management etc.

 Making a reservation at a restaurant should be a few swipes and taps away.
 If it’s too complicated, people will become discouraged and your competition wins another customer.
-NOTE: this is why you should monitor your bounce rates, noting where customers are leaving and make the adjustments accordingly.
+NOTE: This is why you should monitor your bounce rates, noting where customers are leaving and making adjustments accordingly.